diequies/100daysofdata/README.md

 ---

+### **Days 105 of #100DaysOfData Challenge**

+Not much work done today, just continued with active learning algorithm implementation and also had some meetings, all related with *Omdena* project.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+We had our weekly meeting, the things are slowing down now.
+The people is now in the phase of trying to put order in the ideas and create meaningful pipeline.
+Also I continued trying to implement active learning algorithm, although I am starting to see some limitations.
+The most important the trade-off between the confidence of the autolabeled pictures and the amount of manually labeled required.
+Having an initial dataset of more than 100k samples will help a lot on this.

+---

 ### **Days 104 of #100DaysOfData Challenge**

 More discussions day, we had some tasks meeting on our *Omdena* project and also I started to code the active learning algorithm.